b0dhi-scripts/test-ad-setup/README.md

   - Stored in addUSers.csv
     - Change fields if desired
 2. Run bulkUsersAdd.ps1 to auto generate the users in AD
-3. Open groupsImport and add the desired users to the different .txt files.
-The fastest way is to just cut and paste a group of users from the addUsers.csv file and paste in the different groups.txt files.
+3. Open groupsImport and edit the group names if desired
   - To change the group name edit the name of the .txt file
   - If you do change the names of the groups you will need to make the changes in Groups.txt to reflect the new group names
 4. Run AddUserstoGroups.ps1 to add all the recently created users to their groups